 Exiting the trade: managing position close with order types

 The most basic way of exiting your trade is to manually close it out at the next available market price.
 This is very convenient if you are constantly monitoring your trades or you want to quickly terminate your position.

 As much as it is recommended to monitor your trades constantly, it is simply impossible.
 You will never be able to watch your trades constantly ﹣ and sometimes the price can move in the blink of an eye.

-Another reason why many traders choose to rely on orders for existing trades is maintaining a trading regime: even experienced traders can get caught out by exposure, instincts and biases.
+Another reason why many traders choose to rely on orders for exiting trades is maintaining a trading regime: even experienced traders can get caught out by exposure, instincts and biases.